-Figure 11 Wiring the VTCT Adapter's Molex connectors to a Tektronix Curve Tracer.
-The 3 prong banana plug is a Pomona Electronics 2970-0 or 2970-2.
+Figure 9 Wiring the VTCT Adapter's Molex connectors to a Tektronix Curve Tracer.

 FUTURE DIRECTIONS

 It would be desirable to increase the range of the voltage step amplifier from the present limits of +5VDC to -50VDC to at least +10VDC to -100VDC.
 This would allow the VTCT to drive nearly every low-mu triode from saturation to cutoff.
 The present voltage limitation is due a lack of high voltage OpAmps in DIP packages (which make assembly easy).
 The current OpAmp, although limited to a 60V output swing has one very important capability - it can operating from asymmetric +6V and -50V power supplies.
 An OPA454, which is only available in a SO-PowerPAD surface mount package, would be able to provide the desirable +10V / -100V grid voltage range.
 It will be necessary to evaluate the OPA454 to see if it can handle the +15V / -105V asymmetric power supply voltages this would require.